 - It is mostly paid at the end of the contract.

 - It is not normally paid if the employer has made arrangements for a pension scheme.

 - Unlike NSSF, where both an employer and employee contribute, an employee does not contribute towards gratuity.

-- In most cases, it is not paid if an employee is summarily dismissed.
+- In most cases, subject to the terms of the employment contract, it is not paid if an employee is summarily dismissed.
 This was the holding in Bamburi Cement Limited v W K eKLR.

 - As long as an employee’s contract provides for gratuity, the employee will be entitled to the payment whether or not he is a member of NSSF (Wells Fargo Limited v J I G eKLR).

-- Where the contract provides that gratuity will be payable upon successful completion of a contract and the employee is terminated before the end of the contract through no fault of his, the gratuity will be payable on a pro-rata basis (B P S v Kenya Urban Roads Authority eKLR).
+- It was held in B P S v Kenya Urban Roads Authority eKLR that where the contract provides that gratuity will be payable upon successful completion of a contract and the employee is terminated before the end of the contract through no fault of his, the gratuity will be payable on a pro-rata basis.

 The information on this website is for general guidance on your rights and responsibilities and is not legal advice.
 If you need more details on your rights or legal advice about what action to take, please contact a lawyer.